sickozell/SickoCV/README.md

 MIX knob sets the crossfade level of the inputs.
 Inputs volume can be adjusted via two attenuators.
 Master volume can be amplified up to 200%, a hard clip ±5v switch is present.
-Output replicates input polyphony, but deticking in the context menu 'Polyphonic outs' option will mix channels in monophonic outs.
+Output replicates input polyphony, but deticking in the context menu 'Polyphonic outs' option will mix channels into monophonic outs.

 **MOD section**
 Connecting MIX MOD CV input enables mix modulation.
 ATNV knob attenuverts CV input.